Invesco Global Consumer Trends Fund A (EUR Hedged) Accumulation

 To date, Invesco Global Consumer Trends Fund A (EUR Hedged) Accumulation has not paid any dividends.

-In Invesco Global Consumer Trends Fund A (EUR Hedged) Accumulation, the United States, the Netherlands and Brazil are represented as the three largest countries.
+In Invesco Global Consumer Trends Fund A (EUR Hedged) Accumulation, the United States, the Netherlands and China are represented as the three largest countries.